Documentation Index

 blockNew Polygon block notifications with Polymarket-specific stats (settlement count, trade volume).Events:

-settlement, trade, position_change, deposit, status_update, position_split, position_mergeAll activity for specific wallets.
+settlement, trade, position_change, deposit, status_update, position_split, position_merge, positions_converted, redemptionAll activity for specific wallets.
 Best used with the wallets filter.Events:

-settlement, trade, position_change, status_update, position_split, position_mergeAll activity for specific markets.
+settlement, trade, position_change, status_update, position_split, position_merge, positions_converted, redemptionAll activity for specific markets.
 Best used with tokens, slugs, or condition_ids filters.Events:

 settlement, tradeWhale alerts.
-Defaults to min_size: 1000 ($1K+) unless you set your own.Events: all except
+Defaults to min_size: 1000 ($1K+) unless you set your own.Events: all types including

-position_split and position_mergeUnfiltered stream of every event (firehose), including oracle events.
+redemption, except position_split, position_merge, and positions_convertedUnfiltered stream of every event (firehose, full data stream), including oracle and redemption events.
 High throughput — use with caution.
 This counts toward your plan’s firehose connection limit.
-To include position_split/position_merge, add them explicitly via the event_types filter override.Firehose refers to any WebSocket subscription with no filters applied — receiving every event at full throughput.
+To include position_split/position_merge/positions_converted, add them explicitly via the event_types filter override.Firehose refers to any WebSocket subscription with no filters applied — receiving every event at full throughput.
 Filtered subscriptions (specifying wallets, tokens, slugs, or size thresholds) don’t count toward your firehose limit and use far less bandwidth.

 Events: